 Michael Marinaro teamed up with Kirsten Moore-Towers in the spring of 2014.
-After their first season together, Moore-Towers and Marinaro decided to switch coaches, moving from Waterloo, Ontario to Montreal to work with Richard Gauthier and Bruno Marcotte in a more competitive environment.
+After their first season together, Moore-Towers and Marinaro decided to switch coaches, moving from Waterloo, Ontario to Montreal to work with Bruno Marcotte in a more competitive environment.
 That decision quickly paid off.

 That August, Moore-Towers sustained a Stage 3 concussion in training.
 She tried to return too quickly, which only prolonged her recovery time.
 It took eight months before she could go one day without symptoms, taking them out of competition until the 2017 Canadian Championships where they won the bronze medal.